bluelightning32/vs-lambda/getting-started.md

 harvested from a tree can be copied, whether or not the tree was grown from a copied seed.

-The metal glue is a mid game item.
-Building its term requires both the application jig and destruction jig.
+The blue clay converter and metal glue are mid game items.
+Building their terms requires both the application jig and destruction jig.
 The destruction jig doesn't work without destruction fluid, which requires a barrel and lambda tree sap to craft.

 ## Function application crafting